JasonLocklin/Dissertation/VWM/Results.md

-(454) produced a bisection bias above our threshold, though only at 6\%, a near median performance for the group, and produced errors in figure copying, but did not miss any left-sided targets in the stars test.
-It also should be noted that Patient 171 did not show a similarly large rightward CES, so it cannot be said that the result was a deficit of general covert re-orienting, but, indeed, a lateralized deficit ($CES_R$ of -22 and 11 for 50 and 150ms SOA respectively).
+(454) produced a bisection bias above our threshold, though only at 6\%, a near median performance for the group, and produced errors in figure copying, but did not miss any left-sided targets in the star cancellation test.
+It also should be noted that Patient 171 did not show a similarly large rightward CES, so it cannot be said that the result was a deficit of general covert re-orienting, but, indeed, reflects a lateralized deficit ($CES_R$ of -22 and 11 for 50 and 150ms SOA respectively).
 For Patient 454, it was less clear ($CES_R$ of -263 and -21 for 50 and 150ms SOA respectively;
 negative values indicate faster invalid trials).